 \subsection{Local sprite transformations}

-In real animations, sprites will rarely perfectly align with our regular anchor grid so, to avoid learning several copies of the same sprites (e.g., all sub-grid translations of a given image pattern), we allow the sprites to move around their anchors.
+In real animations, sprites rarely perfectly align with our regular anchor grid, so, to avoid learning several copies of the same sprites (e.g., all sub-grid translations of a given image pattern), we allow sprites to move around their anchors.
 In our implementation, we only allow 2D translations of up to $\nicefrac{1}{2}$ the sprite size on each side of the anchor, i.e., $\Transform{j}{l}= (x_j^l, y_j^l) \in [\nicefrac{-\PatchSize}{2},\nicefrac{\PatchSize}{2}]^2$.

-We use a convolutional network to predict the horizontal and vertical translation offsets from the anchor's sprite and a crop of the input frame centered around the anchor, with identical spatial dimensions.
+We use a convolutional network to predict the translation offsets from the anchor's sprite and a crop of the input frame centered around the anchor, with identical spatial dimensions.
 This network follows the architecture of $\FrameEncoder$ followed by an MLP with a single hidden layer of size $\LatentDim$, Group Normalization, and Leaky ReLU.
-Specifically, we concatenate the image crop and the anchor's sprite \AnchorSprite{j}{l} along the channel dimension, and pass this tensor through this network to obtain the $x_j^l$ and $y_j^l$ offsets.
+Specifically, we concatenate the image crop and the anchor's sprite \AnchorSprite{j}{l} along the channel dimension and pass this tensor through this network to obtain the $x_j^l$ and $y_j^l$ offsets.
 An output layer projects to two dimensions (horziontal and vertical shift) and applies $\tanh$ to restrict the range.
 We apply the shifts to the patches using a spatial transformer~\citep{jaderberg2015spatial}.

-We represent the spatial offsets as discrete pixel shifts in $\{\nicefrac{-\PatchSize}{ 2},\ldots,\nicefrac{\PatchSize}{2}\}$ using a softmax classification output over the $\PatchSize+1$ possible outcomes (independently for each spatial dimension).
-We found this discrete encoding better behaved than using a continuous offset with a spatial transformer~\cite{jaderberg2015spatial}.
-In particular, the discrete encoding allows the gradient signal to propagate to all shifts rather than the weak local gradient from bilinear interpolation in spatial transformers.